Description

 Tried: Assume the integers are ASCII codes and cast each one directly to a character.

 Each integer holds four packed characters, not one.
-Casting the full 32-bit value to a char (or chr() in Python) gives a Unicode code point far outside printable ASCII range.
-You must right-shift by 24, 16, 8, and 0 bits and mask with 0xFF to extract each individual byte.
+Cast the whole 32-bit value to a char, or pass it to chr(), and you get a code point far outside printable ASCII.
+Right-shift by 24, 16, 8, and 0 and mask with 0xFF to pull out each byte.

 Learn more